kithomeken/nyumbani/readme.md

 ## Nyumbani Demo

 To interact with the [Nyumbani Demo](https://nyumbani.kennedykitho.me) and have a hands on experience sign in with any of the accounts below.
 Kindly note that web application is not complete and you might face some errors here and there.
-But I'm working on fix them as soon as possible.
+But I'm working on fix them as soon as possible 😊

 - annetbach@email.com
 - claudianadel@email.com